Custom Website Design vs. Templates — Let’s settle this.

 We spent 2 hours on a Zoom video call helping Dan figure out what’s best for his business.

 2 hours is a long time to talk about web design options.
-But it be like that sometimes.
+But it is like that sometimes.

 Why?
 What’s the big deal?